What is the best recruitment platform?

 Building the site itself may or may not be within your team’s capabilities.
-There are plenty of recruitment website platform providers that include a set-up service to help your site go live.
+There are plenty of recruitment platform providers that include a set-up service to help your site go live.

 But what happens after that?
 Websites will always need updates.
-We recommend looking for a website platform with an integrated CMS that allows you to manage your own content.
+We recommend looking for a website platform with an integrated recruitment CMS that allows you to manage your own content.
 This way, your agency won’t get slowed down by needing to lean on external resource.

 Here are a few tips on finding a website platform that you can self-manage:

 ● Find a website platform with templates that can be easily edited

 ● Look for a drag-and-drop visual editor so changes are simple

 ● Add tools or plug-ins – if available – to integrate other features

 A modern recruitment agency is likely to use a variety of tech, your CRM/ATS being the main day-today operating system.
 In addition to saving admin time with data import, an integration means a lower chance of letting key data fall through the gaps.

 Some of the tools you might want to integrate with your website are: